Kentucky tornado death toll likely ’70-100 lost lives,’ Gov. Beshear says - NewsBreak

 Kentucky tornado death toll likely ’70-100 lost lives,’ Gov. Beshear says

 FRANKFORT, KY.
-(WKRN) – More than 50 people are dead from tornados that hit Western Kentucky overnight Friday into Saturday morning, Governor Andy Beshear confirmed.PHOTOS: Storm damage in Kentucky
+(WKRN) – More than 50 people are dead from tornados that hit Western Kentucky overnight Friday into Saturday morning, Gov. Andy Beshear confirmed.PHOTOS: Storm damage in Kentucky

 Multiple counties were affected by the storms.
 One of the hardest-hit cities in Kentucky was Mayfield , Governor Beshear said in a press conference , describing the area as “devastated.”